ivansanmartin/ivsm-ecommerce-info/README.md

 + Docker development: Development using Docker containers for a consistent and reproducible development environment.

 + Kubernetes orchestration in production: Orchestration with Kubernetes for managing and scaling the application in production.

+# Architecture

+The ivsm-ecommerce project follows a microservices architecture, where different components are organized into separate services.
+This architecture promotes modularity, scalability, and maintainability of the application.
+The main microservices in this project are:

++ ivsm-ecommerce-client: Frontend client application.
++ ivsm-ecommerce-server: Backend server for handling business logic and data.
++ ivsm-ecommerce-panel: Admin panel for managing the store, products, orders, and users.

+This approach allows for independent development, deployment, and scaling of each service, providing flexibility and agility in the development process.

+# Technologies

+## Database Management Systems (DBMS):

++ PostgreSQL: Employed as the main relational database managed with pgAdmin.
++ MongoDB: Utilized for NoSQL data storage, managed with MongoDB Compass.
++ Redis: Used for caching purposes, managed with The Another Redis Desktop.

+## Development Tools

++ Backend Framework: NestJS.
++ Client Framework: Astro.
++ Admin Panel Framework: Currently under selection.

+This technology stack forms the backbone of the ivsm-ecommerce project, providing robustness, scalability, and flexibility throughout development and deployment processes.

+# Development and Deployment

+## Docker Development

+Docker is utilized for local development, ensuring a consistent and reproducible environment across different development machines.
+Docker simplifies dependency management, making development workflows smoother.

+## Kubernetes Orchestration in Production

+For production deployment, Kubernetes is relied upon.
+Kubernetes enables efficient management of scalability, deployment, and resources in the production environment.
+This ensures high availability and reliability for the ivsm-ecommerce platform, meeting the demands of modern e-commerce applications.

 # E-COMMERCE \ Database normalization (1FN | 2FN | 3FN)